 The standby server connects to the primary server and propagates any state changes it detects to the primary server.
 The used users for streaming replication (specified in primary_conninfo) is used to connect for state change.
 Grant privilege to this user.
-Add the user directly to the pgx_update_profile_status group role.
+Allow the user to SET ROLE directly to the group role pgx_update_profile_status.